 - Employer statements

-A bicycle accident lawyer will know what formula to use when calculating your lost wages.
+A bicycle accident lawyer will know what formula to use when calculating the wages that you lost.

 Lost Earning Capacity

-Sometimes, accident injuries can affect your ability to work.
+Sometimes, the physical harm following an accident can affect your ability to work.
 You might suffer permanent disabilities or impairments.
-Head traumas are especially common disabling injuries in bike accidents.
+Head traumas are especially common in bike accidents.

 If you cannot work as you could before, you might claim “loss of earning capacity.”
 For example, you might have to work less or leave your job because of the accident.
 As a result, the at-fault party might have to compensate you for the lost income opportunity.